-As of May 31, Wells Fargo had submitted more than 226,000 PPP loan applications to the SBA for their review, with 85% of applicants having $2 million or less in revenue and 80% of them with fewer than 10 employees.
+Wells Fargo has helped approximately 179,000 small businesses receive funding to keep their employees on payroll and their doors open, totaling $10.1 billion.
+More than 84% of the loans went to businesses with fewer than 10 employees.
 The team continues to prepare PPP loan applications and then submit them to the SBA.
 (Wells Fargo will not retain any fees generated under the PPP.)

 “We all need small businesses to survive this unprecedented time, because their success is intrinsically linked to livelihoods, local jobs, and community stability.” — Jenny Flores, head of small business growth philanthropy for the Wells Fargo Foundation

 To help support the country’s most vulnerable communities, the Wells Fargo Foundation announced $175 million in donations to help address food, financial health, small business, and housing stability issues, and to provide help to public health organizations fighting to contain the spread of COVID-19.